Skip to content

 Use private fields to hide state

-Private fields (#field) are the idiomatic way to encapsulate state.
+Private fields (#field) encapsulate state idiomatically.

 class Counter {